Regulatory Services > R&D Phase

-We at CambReg are proud of the extent of our scientific and strategic knowledge.
-However, there are times when we recommend clients to approach the regulators for more formal advice
+We at CambReg are proud of the extent of our own scientific and strategic knowledge.
+However, there are times when we recommend that our clients approach the regulators for more formal advice

-The main purpose of SA is to get prospective advice before studies are started, or even designed, thus ensuring data generated are exactly what the regulators are looking for.
-This is particularly true when there are no EU guidelines (or insufficient relevant detail in existing guidelines) covering the area of concern and/or when the company chooses to deviate from the available guidance in its development plan.
+The main purpose of SA is to get prospective advice before studies/activities are started thus ensuring data generated are exactly what the regulators are looking for.
+This is particularly true when there are no guidelines (or insufficient relevant detail in existing guidelines) covering the area of concern and/or when the company chooses to deviate from the available guidance in its development plan.